Selenium2002/portfolio/booklist/readMe.md

 ### letting them all show up in the same time and also after making
 ### any action.

-### * If you added a button which functions to delete all data in one click.
+### * If you added a button which functions to delete all data in one click,
+### it will be much better for your project.

+### * May you create a good validation IDE for the fields .i.e
+### putting text limitation of each field, adding some regex
+### as you won't be allowed to write some pattern ?!